esperco/front-end-challenge/README.md

 Note that the API server is not the most reliable thing in the world.
 There is a 10% chance you will get a 500 Internal Server error.
-The front-end code should handle this scenario via some means other than an uncaught exception.
+The front-end code should handle this scenario gracefully.

 Some Batteries Included